sbx-bnagle/ALCF-AR2022/02_features/aurora.md

 permalink: /features/aurora

 title: Aurora takes shape in the ALCF data center
-hero-img-source: fpo.jpg
+hero-img-source: ALCF-Aurora1.jpg
-hero-img-caption: "quick brown fox"
+hero-img-caption: "Aurora is being installed in a new wing of the ALCF's data center."
 hero-img-credit: "Image Provider"
 intro: "The ALCF has made some significant facility upgrades, including utility-scale electrical and mechanical work, to get ready for its next-generation supercomputer."
 ---